Z. L. Sung Adventist Academy

 - Parents are required to inform the school of any changes to their address, phone numbers, or any other pertinent information as it may occur during the school year.

 - As part of encouraging parent involvement and keeping operating costs of our school at a minimum, all parents are required to volunteer at our school.
-The number of hours required are 50 hours per family.
+The number of hours require are 50 hours per family.
 We believe this type of involvement with our school enhances communication and cooperation between the home and school.

 There are a few instances when a child benefits by advancing more than one grade per year.
 If acceleration is considered, Florida Conference policy must be followed through the talented and gifted program available from the conference.
 However, parents should recognize that the child might miss valuable steps in his development.
 Therefore, we recommend that a teacher provide enrichment rather than acceleration.
-Enrichment may be obtained by in depth research or students taking additional subjects by the use of programmed teaching devices.
+Enrichment may be obtained by in depth research or students taking additional subjects using programmed teaching devices.
 Testing is available for special cases.

 SPECIAL NEEDS STUDENTS